apnex/service-mesh/readme.md

 ./cmd.clusters.instance.install.put.sh dc-cluster-east
 ```

-This will kick off the an asynchronous ISTIO data-plane installation for your cluster.
+This will kick off an asynchronous ISTIO data-plane installation for your cluster.
 ```shell
 id               state       details
 --               -----       -------